geerlingguy/ansible-role-docker/README.md

 * [We Manage](https://we-manage.de): Helping start-ups and grown-ups scaling their infrastructure in a sustainable way.

 The above sponsor(s) are supporting Jeff Geerling on [GitHub Sponsors](https://github.com/sponsors/geerlingguy).
-You can sponsor Jeff's work too, to help him continue improving this book and Ansible open source work!
+You can sponsor Jeff's work too, to help him continue improving these Ansible open source projects!

 ## Author Information